 This appliance can deliver scalding water.
-Be careful whenever using hot water to avoid scalding injury.
-Certain appliances such as dishwashers and automatic clothes washers may require increased water temperatures.
-By setting the thermostat on this appliance to obtain the increased water temperature required by these appliances you may create the potential for scald injury.
+Be careful whenever using hot water to avoid scalding injury. appliances Certain such as dishwashers and automatic clothes washers may require increased water temperatures. Βv setting the thermostat on this appliance to obtain the increased temperature required by these appliances you may create the potential for scald injury.